minfuon96/minfuon96/README.md

 Or you can just build your own version of it.

 Each and every individuals who cultivate 'Primordial Heavenly Scripture' will create a different version of it, that's because we're just mortal with limited resources and time, so in other word we're only getting a fraction of it.
 The only person who got access to the full version of 'Primordial Heavenly Scripture' is Yuanshi Tianzun himself, who is an omniscient god.

+P/S: A bit about myself, I'm a Vietnamese grown up in Vietnam, fluent in English with Vietnamese as my mother tongue, I dropped out of univerity after the first year, and I have a strong belief in self-learning.
+I'm an ambitous man, wanting to become a/an Swift/iOS developer, a cryptocurrency investor, a Forex trader, a copywriter, an entrepreneur, a content creator, a good husband, and a loving father.
+I want to spent my life fulfilling those dreams, and I understand that there is a very steep learning curve standing in betwene me and those dreams, that's why I'm now contantly improving my learning skills all while working my way up the ladder